Dzaleka-Connect/dzaleka-connect/index.md

         content: >
           Find Events & Discuss local events for meeting other Dzaleka in your area. e.g, Tumaini Festival
-      - title: Dzaleka  Influencers Network
+      - title: Dzaleka  Connect Network
         content: >
           A global community of Dzaleka refugee & the diaspora who are passionate about social impact and lead others in giving back.